 Create your future.
 Shape your world.

-Earlham students often choose to participate in off-campus study to enrich their education.
-The New York Arts Program is popular.
-There, students pursue internships in a professional theatre, while living in New York City for a semester.
-Theatre students also choose the London Program.
-In London, they regularly attend theatrical performances as a part of their course of study.
+Many students choose to enrich their education with off-campus study.
+The popular Great Lakes College Association's New York Arts Program provides training and internship opportunities while living in New York City for a semester.
+Students who choose the London Program regularly attend theatrical performances as part of their course of study.

-Recent graduates from the Theatre Arts Department have gone in two general directions — graduate studies and pre-professional training.
-We've had students attending some of the finest graduate programs in the country such as Yale University and New York University.
-Graduates have participated in professional internship programs at the Actors Theatre of Louisville, Steppenwolf in Chicago and in companies in Minneapolis, Seattle, St. Louis and San Francisco.
-Still others use the creative, organizational, communication and interpersonal skills developed from the Theatre Arts Major in occupations not related to theatre directly, from teaching of cognitively impaired middle-school students to sports broadcasting to business management.
+Most Theatre Arts Department graduates have gone in three general directions.
+Many have pursued graduate degrees in academics, design or performance at top institutions such as Yale University and New York University.
+Others have joined professional internship programs at the Actors Theatre of Louisville, Steppenwolf Theatre in Chicago or companies in Minneapolis, Seattle, St. Louis and San Francisco.
+Still other graduates now use the creative, organizational, communication and interpersonal skills they developed through their Theatre Arts studies in occupations ranging from sports broadcasting to business management to the teaching of cognitively impaired middle-school students.

 Actor Owiso Odera '96 means to change the way Hollywood tells Africa’s story, and in so doing tell his own.
 He has appeared in recurring roles in such television series' as "Numb3rs," "Flash Forward," "Three Rivers" and "The Unit."